 While the meeting schedule can change, our schedule tends to follow this pattern.
-More detailed information about the LES schedule of events at the conferences is sent to LES-L and posted prominently on the front page of the Section Web site as the conferences approach.
+More detailed information about the LES schedule of events at the conferences is shared in ALA Connect and posted prominently on the front page of the Section Web site as the conferences approach.

 Fourth: Volunteer for Committee Service

 Members are encouraged to consider serving on a committee.
-ACRL guidelines recommend that committee members are able to attend all the ALA conferences held during their term of service, but there are often opportunities to help out, even if you can't come to multiple, consecutive conferences.
 If you have any questions about the work of any committee, contact the current Chair of that committee.
 If you would like to volunteer, please fill out the ACRL volunteer form.

 Fifth: Join the Mentoring Service